kbengine/kbengine/kbe/src/lib/python/Doc/library/functions.rst

    :ref:`typememoryview` for more information.

-.. function:: min(iterable, *[, key])
+.. function:: min(iterable, *[, key, default])
               min(arg1, arg2, *args[, key])

    Return the smallest item in an iterable or the smallest of two or more arguments.

-   If one positional argument is provided, *iterable* must be a non-empty iterable (such as a non-empty string, tuple or list).
+   If one positional argument is provided, it should be an :term:`iterable`.
    The smallest item in the iterable is returned.
 If two or more positional arguments are provided, the smallest of the positional arguments is returned.

-   The optional keyword-only *key* argument specifies a one-argument ordering function like that used for :meth:`list.sort`.
+   There are two optional keyword-only arguments.
+The *key* argument specifies a one-argument ordering function like that used for :meth:`list.sort`.
+The *default* argument specifies an object to return if the provided iterable is empty.
+If the iterable is empty and *default* is not provided, a :exc:`ValueError` is raised.

    If multiple items are minimal, the function returns the first one encountered.
 This is consistent with other sort-stability preserving tools such as ``sorted(iterable, key=keyfunc)[0]`` and ``heapq.nsmallest(1, iterable, key=keyfunc)``.

+   .. versionadded:: 3.4
+      The *default* keyword-only argument.

 .. function:: next(iterator[, default])